-1: The first is the theory component which consists of text book and work book material.
+1: The first is the theory component which consists of studying text book material.
 This should be read and completed prior to the classroom sessions if possible.
 Although students can do well with little pre-reading time, it obviously helps students do better to be as well prepared as possible.

 3: Following either method of the EMR Classroom training mentioned above, there are also skills nights that integrate the theory and practical skills to combine your knowledge and skills.